 - Chain smoking or regular consumption of alcohol – Regular consumption of tobacco or alcohol may aggravate dry skin problems in various body parts.

 - Lacks of defense against extreme sunlight – Several people ignore the treatment their skin receives from extreme sunlight and powerful winds.
 These can also lead to dry skin on legs, arms and thighs.

 - Medical conditions – Poor health may also trigger dry skin problems in some cases.
 Diseases such as dermatitis, allergies and eczema are known to trigger.

-Your brain may order a “scratching” operation due to any of the above mentioned causes.
+Your brain may order a “scratching” operation due to any of the above-mentioned causes of dry skin on legs.
 It is important to look for an effective remedy instead of scratching the dry skin in leg areas or anywhere else.

-Excessive scratching will only result in more irritation and flaking and peeling.
+Excessive scratching will only result in more irritation, flaking and peeling.
 More horrible symptoms including rashes, cracking and fissures begin to appear when dry skin problems are neglected.